philschatz/gh-board/README.md

 - [x] add checkbox for selecting multiple repos in dashboard
 - [x] select between Issue-centric and PullRequest-centric view
 - [x] support milestone (sprint) planning by making each milestone a column
+- [x] show labels unique to each repository
 - [ ] add GitHub search
+- [ ] linked Issues & PR's should include the title
+- [ ] add a list view in addition to a board (uses Due Dates)
+- [ ] add a way to add labels/milestones to an Issue (autocreate the label/milestone in the repo)
+- [ ] 1-click to move to the next column
+- [ ] cache issues-updated-since requests and CI status requests in Session Storage instead of IndexedDB so they can be cleared easier